 Sullivan Bay is particularly fascinating for those interested in volcanology and geology.
 Walk over the uneroded, black lava flow with lava bubbles and tree-trunk molds in its surface.
-There are acouple of small beaches where turtles come to nest.
+There are two small beaches where turtles come to nest.
 Cousin's Rock is a famous dive site situated off the east coast of Santiago.
 It's a triangular rock rising about 33 ft (10 m) out of the water and is made up of layers of volcanic rock.
 Chinaman's Hat (Sombrero Chino) is a small islet off Santiago's southeastern tip.
 A 52m-high volcanic cone, it's named for its resemblance to conical Asian hat.

 Close to Santiago (to the southeast) is located the Chinese Hat Island - an excellent snorkelling destination.